DerekCresswell/GameDesign11/4 Platformer/4 Checkpoint.md

 ![SpawnAtTransform](Images/SpawnAtTransform.JPG)

 Drag that into the variable `spawnAt` on the checkpoint.\
 Now we need to actually spawn at that position when we die.
-We need a quick way to kil the player.
+We need a quick way to kill the player.
 You could bring in the [health scripts](../3%20Top%20Down%20Arcade/PlayerHealth.cs) from the [previous unit](../3%20Top%20Down%20Arcade/) but in this case we will cheat a bit since setting up enemies will take some time.\
 Instead create a new object and give it a box collider.
 Make the collider really wide (using the size setting on the Box Collider 2D) and a trigger.
 Then place this below our world.
 We will use this to detect if our player fell off the map.

 ![BottomOfTheMapCollider](Images/BottomOfTheMapCollider.JPG)